 Initially the definition of chipmusic only included music composed on the actual retro hardware and/or software related to it, and was restricted by the original limitations of the respective chipsets.
 Along with the sonic aesthetic, of course, these restrictions were a big factor in guiding the creativity of artists utilizing said mediums.
 Many still do this today, and the results are often absolutely magical.
 I refer to this as “Traditional Chiptune“.

-There is, of course, all forms and fashions in between these two categories, the most popular of which includes chiptune simply featured as one instrument among a few or many others in a composition.
+There are, of course, all forms, fashions and hybridizations in between these two categories, the most popular of which includes chiptune simply featured as one instrument among a few or many others in a composition.
 Anamanaguchi are probably the most prevalent example of such.

 Important point #1: it’s all chiptune.

 Definitions evolve, especially for something as subjective and anomalous as a form of music creation.
 One can, of course, completely ignore such and pretend otherwise, but for better or worse it happens regardless of the amount of force railed against it.
 Blame technology and/or our drive to adapt, change and evolve if you’d like. ಠ‿↼